I Wanna Be Loved by You

+The original lyrics and music of the song entered the public domain in the United States in 2024.

 Background

 The song was first performed in 1928 by Helen Kane, who became known as the 'Boop-Boop-a-Doop Girl' because of her baby-talk, scat-singing tag line to the song.
 This version was recorded when Kane's popularity started to reach its peak, and became her signature song.
 Two years later, a cartoon character named Betty Boop was modeled after Kane.
 Desirée Goyette performs the number as Betty Boop in the 1980s animated film The Romance of Betty Boop.

 In 1950, the song was a highlight of the Kalmer-Ruby biopic Three Little Words, performed by Debbie Reynolds and Carleton Carpenter as Helen Kane and vaudeville performer Dan Healy.
 Helen Kane dubbed the vocal for Reynolds’ voice.